kkrt-labs/kakarot-docs/docs/ecosystem/sdk.md

 [configuration of Ignition on Kakarot Sepolia](https://hardhat.org/ignition/docs/config#requiredconfirmations).

 There are some known issues with the default Ignition configuration.
-For instance, no. of block confirmations required by ignition to prevent re-orgs defaults to 5.
+For instance, the default for the number of block confirmations required by ignition to prevent re-orgs is 5.
 We recommend users to set this to 1 in Kakarot Sepolia.
 Another example is that Kakarot does not support fee bumping since it has no fee market (FIFO system).

+Here is an example configuration for Kakarot
+Sepolia.

 ```js
 // hardhat.config.js